zafargilani/zafilani/index.md

 ### About Me

-I am a professional technology leader in AI, AI Security, Hybrid Cloud and Risk Management.
+I am a professional technology leader in AI, AI Security, AI Risk Management and Hybrid Cloud.

 I have authored a Cloud Computing book for John Wiley & Sons, and various peer-reviewed articles in top-tier conferences and journals.
 I am a public speaker on technology and augmented intelligence.
 My research on characterising and detecting social bots has been covered by the Scientific American.
 I was one of the pioneers of spatial-temporal analysis to pre-cache HTTP content on cellular devices, which won the best paper award at CoNEXT 2013.